DrMarkusVoss/pumla/README.md

 architecture documentation even without an architect forcing them to do.
 One of the reasons for that is the text-based and code-like approach, I guess.

-But PlantUML has a big drawback from my point of view (the systems and software architect point of view): with PlantUML you basically program diagrams.
-What the architect would like to do is to program a system/software model with the possibility to re-use the once-modelled elements in different views on different diagrams exposing different aspects, attributes, interactions and relations.
+But PlantUML has a big drawback from my point of view (the systems and software architect point of view, but I am also a software developer): with PlantUML you basically program diagrams.
+What the architect would like to do is to "draw/model/program" a system/software model with the possibility to re-use the once-modelled elements in different views on different diagrams exposing different aspects, attributes, interactions and relations.